An Extractive-and-Abstractive Framework for Source Code Summarization: Evaluation

 \subsubsection{Case Study on Java Code Summarization}

 \

-In this section, we take the code snippet $c_2$ in Figure~\ref{fig:case_1}(a) as an example and apply SiT and our {\toolname} to generate summaries for comparison.
-It is a real-world example from the test set of the JCSD dataset.
-As in Section~\ref{sec:motivating_example}, we consider the comment of $c_2$ as the reference summary, as shown in the first line of Figure~\ref{fig:case_1}(c).
-The summaries generated by SiT and {\toolname} for $c_2$ are shown in the second and third lines, respectively.
-From the figure, we can observe that compared to the reference summary, the summary generated by SiT only covers a part of the second part (Red font).
+In this section, \deletion{we take the Java code snippet $c_2$ shown in Figure~\ref{fig:successful_Java_case}(a) as an example and apply Ex-based, SiT, CodeT5, and our {\toolname} to generate summaries for comparison.
+It is a real-world example from the JCSD test set.}we present three Java cases, including a successful case, a moderate case, and a weak case.
+They are real-world examples from the JCSD test set.

+\textbf{Successful Case.} Figure~\ref{fig:successful_Java_case} shows a successful Java case. \deletion{As in Section~\ref{sec:motivating_example}, we consider the comment of $c_2$ as the reference summary, as shown in the first line of Figure~\ref{fig:successful_Java_case}(c).}The first line of Figure~\ref{fig:successful_Java_case}(c) shows the reference summary.
+The summaries generated by Ex-based, SiT, CodeT5, and {\toolname} for $c_2$ are shown in lines 2--5.
+From the figure, we can observe that compared with the reference summary, the summary generated by SiT only covers the main semantics of the second part, i.e., ``the channel names'' (Red font).
 What is even worse is that the first core word ``remove'' generated by SiT and that of ``adds'' in the reference summary have completely opposite semantics, which makes the semantics of the generated summary and the reference summary completely opposite.
-Compared with the summary generated by SiT, the summary generated by {\toolname} covers all three parts of the reference summary.
-In addition, {\toolname} successfully generates the core word ``add'', which we attribute to the extractive-and-abstractive framework we proposed.
-This is demonstrated by the important statement shown in Figure~\ref{fig:case_1}(b) selected by the extractor module in our framework.
-Only the important statement contains the core word ``add''.
+Compared with SiT, the summaries generated by Ex-based and CodeT5 cover the core word ``add'' and the main semantics of the second part (``channel names'' ).
+In summary, in all three baselines, CodeT5 performs the best, followed by Ex-based and SiT.
+Compared to CodeT5, the summary generated by {\toolname} covers all three parts of the reference summary.
+Technically, CodeT5 can be considered as an abstracter.
+The abstracter of {\toolname} has one additional component, i.e., ExEncoder, which is responsible for embedding important statements extracted by the extractor.
+Therefore, we can attribute the successful generation of the third part of the reference summary (i.e., ``to the set of listened channels'') to the extractive-and-abstractive framework we proposed.
+Intuitively, the text ``the set of listened channels'' in the third part is the summary of the code identifier ``m\_channels'' contained in the important statement in Figure~\ref{fig:successful_Java_case}(b).
+Based on the above, we can conclude that our {\toolname} is also a very competitive technique for the Java code summarization task.